Effective bedtime rituals for improved sleep with a warm bath and candles.

 Additional Tips for Better Sleep

-• Stay active: Gentle movement like walking or yoga supports better sleep at night.
+• Gentle movement: Daily walking or yoga supports better sleep

 morning sunlight to support bedtime rituals